Migrating AI Colleagues

 What to do:

 Important: Make a note of which integrations you've set up and their connection names.
-You'll need to map these during Workflow App migration and when recreating Skills.
+You'll need to map these during Workflow App migration and when recreating Tools.

 Step 2: Migrate Workflow Applications

-Why this comes second: Many Skills are backed by Workflow Apps.
-The Workflow App must exist in the target environment before you can create or link the corresponding Skill.
+Why this comes second: Many Tools are backed by Workflow Apps.
+The Workflow App must exist in the target environment before you can create or link the corresponding Tool.

 What to do: